This tutorial will show how to run Gradle Enterprise on the Google Cloud Platform.

 Gradle Enterprise can be installed on most modern Linux servers.
 The majority of this tutorial is a quick start guide to creating and minimally configuring an instance in GCP for a Gradle Enterprise installation.
 If you already have GCP expertise and are able to provision an instance, you may wish to skip straight to the Gradle Enterprise installation instructions.

-Fill out this form to receive a free 30 day trial license.
+You can request a Gradle Enterprise trial here.
 If you have purchased Gradle Enterprise, you will already have a license file.

 You will be using the

 gcloud command line tool to provision and configure our server.
 To install on your local machine, there are instructions in the Google Cloud documentation.

 Google Cloud Platform machines are provisioned with an external IP address but no hostname.
 If you want to access Gradle Enterprise by a host name of your choosing (e.g.